ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_vsd_transformation/uz_vsd_transformation.rst

 ============

 The following setup is used to test the IP-core's functionality (example for nine-phase IP-core).
-It is not recommended to copy this setup, instead the above explanation should be used.
+It is not recommended to copy this setup, instead, the above explanation should be used.

 .. figure:: vivado_setup_testing.jpg